jessepav/libgdx-wiki-old/Smaato-in-libGDX.md

 }
 ```
 Let me walk you through this code snippet:
-* `BannerView smaatoBanner` is kept as an instance variable, so the ad can be shown and hidden depending on the game lifecycle
+* `BannerView smaatoBanner` is kept as an instance variable, so an ad can be shown and hidden depending on the game lifecycle
 * `BannerView` should be always destroyed in order to release resources properly
-*  The banner will be placed according to `RelativeLayout.LayoutParams params` rules
+*  The banner will be placed according to `RelativeLayout.LayoutParams` rules
 * `showBannerAds`/`hideBannerAds` are supposed to be called as per the game lifecycle
 * `PUBLISHER_ID` and `BANNER_AD_SPACE_ID` can be used during testing.
 Please, refer to [Test Ads](#test-ads) section for all available test ads configurations.
-Just don't forget to change it to your production ones before release

 # Interstitial #
-Unlike Banner ads, Interstitial ads are not displayed on the screen constantly.
+Unlike Banners, Interstitial ads are not constantly displayed on the screen.
 Such ads should be only shown at natural transition points in the flow of an app, like finishing/failing of a level or switching between the screens.
 Hence there is no need to have an additional view for Interstitial ads as they will typically occupy the whole screen and will be destroyed upon closing.

 ```java
 public class AndroidLauncher extends AndroidApplication {